RedisLabs/redislabs-docs/content/rdi/data-transformation/examples/multiple-targets-example.md

 # Multiple Redis targets

 The `output` section of a job supports multiple `redis.write` blocks.
 This enables writing the same record to different Redis databases and/or writing it to multiple Redis keys utilizing different data types.
-For example, we can write the captured `invoice` object to a JSON document, then also update the set holding the list of `invoices` grouped by countries and finally send an update to a Redis stream named `invoice:events` to notify other applications about the change.
+For example, RDI can write the captured `invoice` object to a JSON document, then also update the set holding the list of `invoices` grouped by countries and finally send an update to a Redis stream named `invoice:events` to notify other applications about the change.

 ```yaml